 Book Launch of Kazakhstan 2050: Toward a Modern Society for All in Astana, Kazakhstan On May 2, 2014, the official launch of the book Kazakhstan 2050: Toward a Modern Society for All took place in Astana, Kazakhstan in connection with the Annual Meetings of the Asian Development Bank.
 Karim Massimov, Prime Minister of the Republic of Kazakhstan presided over the event.
 In December 2012, the President of Kazakhstan introduced "Kazakhstan 2050", a vision and agenda for the country that postulates that Kazakhstan will join the ranks of the top thirty developed countries by 2050.
 Centennial Group International, on behalf of Nazarbayev University of Kazakhstan and in collaboration with the National Analytical Center of Nazarbayev University, organized an independent assessment by a team of international experts of what will be needed to achieve this vision.
-Based on a review of Kazakhstan's socioeconomic development over the last 20 years and an assessment of the outlook of the global economy, the book explores how Kazakhstan can build the foundations for an inclusive modern society in seven priority areas by: building a strong human resource base; managing its energy resources sustainably; growing a green economy; pursuing balanced and efficient urban ASTAN DEVELOPMENT PARTY and regional development; creating a diversified, modern knowledge economy; becoming fully integrated with the rest of the world; and, underpinning everything else, building effective and inclusive institutions.
+Based on a review of Kazakhstan's socioeconomic development over the last 20 years and an assessment of the outlook of the global economy, the book explores how Kazakhstan can build the foundations for an inclusive modern society in seven priority areas by: building a strong human resource base; managing its energy resources sustainably; growing a green economy; pursuing balanced and efficient urban ASIANDEV and regional development; creating a diversified, modern knowledge economy; becoming fully integrated with the rest of the world; and, underpinning everything else, building effective and inclusive institutions.
 The assessment concludes that the vision is very ambitious, but broadly feasible.
 It presents options for short, medium and long-term action in each of the seven priority areas.
 Recognizing that there are no blueprints for success, the book concludes with set of eight principles that can guide policymakers on a pathway toward the vision of Kazakhstan 2050.

-Book Launch of Africa 2050: Realizing the Continent's Full Potential in Kigali, Rwanda Africa 2050: Realizing the Continent's Full Potential was launched on May 20, 2014 in Kigali, Rwanda, as part of the African Development Bank's Annual Meetings.
-Kunio Okamura, Senior Special Adviser to the President of JICA presided over the launch, which was attended by more than 100 top officials from Ministries of Finance, Ministries of Economy, and Central Banks from across Africa.
+Book Launch of Africa 2050: Realizing the Continent's Full Potential in Kigali, Rwanda across Africa.
 In addition to the launch event, the book's findings were presented to the AfDB Governors on May 23.
+Africa 2050 highlights that the continent is at a critical turning point-what its leaders do today will determine where it will be

+Africa 2050: Realizing the Continent's Full Potential was launched on May 20, 2014 in Kigali, Rwanda, as part of the African Development Bank's Annual Meetings.
+Kunio Okamura, Senior Special Adviser to the President of JICA presided over the launch, which was attended by more than 100 top officials from Ministries of Finance, Ministries of Economy, and Central Banks from